 - Original iPhone/iPhone 3G/iPhone 3GS: On the top of the iPhone in between the headphone jack and power button

-- iPhone 4/4S/5/5s: On the right side of iPhone, the side opposite your mute switch and volume buttons
+- iPhone 4s and later: On the right side of iPhone, the side opposite your mute switch and volume buttons

-- Original iPad: Along the left side of the iPad towards the middle, opposite the side that contains the mute switch and volume buttons
+- Original iPad: Along the left side of the iPad towards the middle, opposite the side that contains the mute switch and volume buttons, near the bottom

-- iPad 2/3/4: Along top left side of the iPad, opposite the side that contains the mute switch and volume buttons
+- iPad 2/3/4: Along the left side of the iPad, opposite the side that contains the mute switch and volume buttons, near the top

-- iPad Air: On the bottom right side of the iPad, the same side that contains the mute switch and volume buttons
+- iPad Pro/Air/Air2/mini (all generations): On the bottom right side of the iPad, the same side that contains the mute switch and volume buttons

 How to remove the SIM card in an iPhone or iPad

-- Insert the small paperclip you bent earlier into the small pin hole opening in the SIM tray.
+- Gently insert the small paperclip you bent earlier into the small pinhole opening in the SIM tray.

 - Apply a small amount of pressure until the SIM tray pops out of the iPhone or iPad.
 Don't apply pressure at an angle, only in the direction of the pin hole.